djkormo/killercoda-scenarios/kubernetes-cka-part1/step0.md

   Warning  FailedScheduling  15s (x4 over 3m53s)  default-scheduler  0/1 nodes are available: 1 node(s) had taint {node-role.kubernetes.io/master: }, that the pod didn't tolerate.
 </pre>

+Control plane has a taint to keep away application workload from it.

-Control plane node is ready.
-What about worker nodes?
+Control plane node is also not ready and what about worker nodes?

 Let's try to add worker node/nodes.